jingzhang1114/visexperiment/readme.md

 add module folders in /public/modules

+edit the file reference in the module just added

 modify the sequence of modules in public/index.html

 edit app.js to connect database and respond new requests from front-end